Standards Based Grading & Report Cards

 Taking Responsibility for Your Learning:

-A second benefit of standards based learning and grading is that there is a clear and specific focus on building strong academic habits that are aligned to our District 65 Portrait of a Graduate, 21st century learning skills and executive functioning.
+A second benefit of standards based learning and grading is that there is a clear and specific focus on building strong academic habits that are aligned to 21st century learning skills and executive functioning.
 By separating the process of learning feedback from what a student can know and do, students, families and teachers are better able to see the strengths and areas for growth with accuracy.
 Plans can then be put into place to support growth and development in these areas as well as to build off of a student's strengths.

 In standards based learning and grading, a student is supported in developing a growth mindset and student agency.
 If a student has not YET demonstrated their learning at the level desired, they are supported to engage in more practice until they can demonstrate that they have learned the concepts at an appropriate level of complexity.